-Giving vulnerable service users a greater voice in their quality of care and treatment received on wards / in the community leading to improved decision-making; and crucially hope.
+Our Linkworker Project is giving service users a greater voice in the quality of care and treatment received on the wards at the Bethlem Royal Hospital and in Croydon’s Community Resources Centres leading to improved decision-making, and crucially hope.

-Volunteer Linkworkers would act as strategic champions for service users to raise global issues with senior SLaM managers, giving a voice to patients and service users e.g. weekly service user contact on identified wards.
-Results from 2018-2019 show this process works.
-Service providers are now coming to us to ask where they should improve and we are influencing service providers at director level; aided by quarterly reports to SLaM.
+Volunteer Linkworkers act as a champion for service users to raise global issues with senior SLaM managers, giving a voice to patients and service users e.g. weekly service user contact on identified wards.
+Results from 2022-2023 show that this process works.
+Service providers are now coming to us to ask where they should improve and we are influencing service providers at the director level; aided by quarterly reports to SLaM.
 Some changes are also happening at meetings where we share findings e.g. monthly meetings with senior SLaM staff (PPI leads) where, quarterly meetings with service managers, and weekly meetings with ward managers to discuss individual patient needs.

 We build a strong lived experience volunteer network who share our experiences; our recovery, and our lives – we affect people so positively that being a Linkworker “should be bottled and dispensed like medication!”

 We want to train up more Linkworkers to be respected volunteers.
 Our current Linkworkers have a good knowledge of all services across inpatient, community and voluntary sector due to their own lived experiences; helping service users to become more included in communities (rather than continued dependence on services and medication / caught in the revolving door of relapse and hospitalisation).